Alphonse-S/Static-Web-Host/README.md

 Ideal for beginner to intermediate DevOps, SRE, or cloud engineering portfolios.
 Demonstrates practical use of AWS infrastructure with real-world application.

 ## Future Contributions
-Automate deployments using GitHub Actions, GitLab CI, or similar.
+Automate deployments using GitHub Actions, Jenkins, or similar.
 Include an architecture diagram showing the flow (e.g. GitHub → S3 → CloudFront → DNS).
 Add Cloudfront to enhance speed and performance of the static website